aminya/IrisSat-Flight-Software/mbsat-fsw-softconsole/Libraries/README.md

 # Manitoba-Sat Flight Software Libraries

-This folder contains the software dependencies used by the ManitobaSat flight software.
+This folder contains the software dependencies used by the IrisSat flight software.

 [Cubesat Space Protocol](#cubesat-space-protocol])